tonezz/TonyZhang/_posts/4000footers/2019-10-06-tripyramids.markdown

 1. Following a group does not mean they are on the marked trail.
 Also, do have GPS.

-2. I miss having a phone camera with higher pixel count.
+2. I miss having a phone camera that shoots higher resolution.

 3. Avalanche slides and trail running are pretty fun.
+Not at the same time though.

 North Tripyramid - 14/48